The best Mac for video editing, all thoroughly tested and reviewed

 🔎 MacBook Pro 16-inch M3 Max (2023) offers incredible performance and a beautiful display in a sleek package.
 That makes it the best Mac for video editing overall, although it's going to be overkill for many people. ★★★★½

-What you need to know: Apple's M3 MacBook Pro is a powerhouse for video editing at high level.
-Our benchmark tests found it could be a replacement for a desktop machine – timelines are responsive even when working in 8K or multicam, and it showed no sign of lag when multi tasking.
+What you need to know: Our benchmark tests found the MacBook Pro M3 Max could be a replacement for a desktop machine – timelines are responsive even when working in 8K or multicam, and it showed no sign of lag when multi-tasking.

-Performance: Because of its power and glorious display, we had to select this as the best overall Mac for video editing work – but bear in mind you might not need that whack of power.
+Performance: When it comes to performance, Apple’s claims are accurate and our benchmarking testifies to quite what a powerhouse this laptop is.
+With up to 128GB RAM, 16-core CPU and 40-core GPU, it's very fast and powerful – but bear in mind you might not need that whack of power.
 With its emphasis on calculating and rendering 3D scenes, the M3 Max offers benefits to those making animations and 3D effects.
-But if these areas are outside your remit, a MacBook M2 Pro (number one on our list) is all you need.
+But if these areas are outside your remit, it may be overkill.

 Battery: We were pleasantly surprised at managing to get 10 hours of intense Cinema 4D work out of the MacBook Pro before the battery ran out.